leikareipa/leikareipa.github.io/blog/testing-a-medley-of-local-llms-for-coding/content.md

         <td>
             <p>Add helpful comments to a ~100-line snippet of C++ code.</p>
             <p><b>Difficulty level:</b> Medium</p>
             <p><b>Observations:</b> Virtually all models produced unnecessary line-by-line commentary that repeated what the code was obviously doing.
-One or two models were able to infer a basis for more meaningful comments for some sections of the code.</p>
+A few models were able to infer a basis for more meaningful comments for some sections of the code.
+A number of models decided to also refactor the code here and there, which wasn't welcome.</p>
         </td>
     </tr>
     <tr>